openjs-foundation/cross-project-council/proposals/stage-0/TRAVEL_FUND/README.md

 ## Difference from the current process

 The existing process requires approval from two members of the Node.js TSC and two members of the Node.js Community Committee.
-The new process will requiree approval from four members of the CPC.
+The new process will require approval from four members of the CPC.

 The treasurer will be a member of the CPC rather than the Node.js TSC or Community Committee.